ingydotnet/pairup/ReadMe.md

 To do PairUp effectively, you will want the config files with the private info need to run the software you like.
 You will almost certainly want to forward SSH.
 The point is that if your pair is malicious they can probably get some of your credentials.
-Pair with people you know and trust and would have no problem letting them use your laptop while you went to the bathroom.
+Pair with people you know and trust and that you would have no problem letting them use your laptop while you went to the bathroom.

-Known threats/leaks:
+A few possible known threats/leaks:

     - SSH_AUTH_SOCK             - Pair can SSH anywhere you can
-    - ~/git-hub/config          - GitHub auth token
+    - ~/.git-hub/config         - GitHub auth token
-    - ~/pause                   - CPAN password
+    - ~/.pause                  - CPAN password

 ## Community